woxels/Woxel/README.md

 ![screenshot](https://raw.githubusercontent.com/woxels/woxels.github.io/main/Screenshot_2023-09-02_07-06-18.png)

 Woxel uses intuitive controls identical to Minetest and Minecraft, while providing a design experience similar to Goxel and Magicalvoxel.
+Woxel is THE way to transition Minecraft/Minetest players to 3D asset creators for games.

 💬 Join our discord! https://discord.gg/AH23bGNE2h